toextendmylimits/Meta_Coding/track-progress/memorize-170724.md

 | 1443.
 Minimum Time to Collect All Apples in a Tree |
 | 317.
 Shortest Distance from All Buildings |
 | 658.
 Find K Closest Elements | Difficult, memeorize
+| 958.
+Check Completeness of a Binary Tree | Memorize